October 25th is known as Punk for a Day Day as well as Greasy Food Day.

 What Happened On October 25 In History?

-Scientists in India unearthed a 152-million-year-old unique marine reptile fossil called Ichthyosaurus.
+Scientists in India discovered a 152-million-year-old fossil of an extinct marine reptile called the ichthyosaur.

 Taylor Swift’s third studio album “Speak Now” was released.
 It won Billboard’s 2011 Album of the Year.

 The British singer Cliff Richard was knighted by Queen Elizabeth II.